top of page

 Possibly from Deir el-Medina

-The body of the man is painted red, the wig, his kilt grey and the stick in his left hand black.
-The bull is being driven in front of the man.
+The man's body is painted red, his wig and kilt are grey and the stick in his left hand is black.
+The bull is driven in front of the man.
 The animal is outlined in black and painted red with black markings - composed of patterns of dots, stripes and solid patches of colour.
 The scene is beautifully drawn.
-It is one of the finest examples of its kind.
+It is one of the finest examples of its type.

 CambridgeBartlow20May_004-3.jpg